 Preclinical Pharmacology

-The activity of Piclidenoson as an anti-inflammatory agent has been tested in a number of different experimental models including adjuvant and collagen induced arthritis and inflammatory bowel disease.
+The activity of Piclidenoson as an anti-inflammatory agent has been tested in a number of different experimental models including adjuvant and collagen induced arthritis, osteoarthritis and inflammatory bowel disease.
 In all models tested, Piclidenoson induced a robust anti-inflammatory effect measured by clinical and histological disease scores.

 Mechanism of Action